HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ## Regionprops

 Before, we used the napari‑skimage plugin to create a table with properties of the nuclei.
-The same properties can also be computed using the skimage directly in our notebook.
+The same properties can also be computed using scikit-image directly in our notebook.

 ``` python
 # Create a Regionprops table